green

 What’s on for kids these winter school holidays

-School’s out and the Kids News team is taking a short break too – but if you are looking for something fun to do these holidays we’ve got you covered.
+School’s still out for most of the country this week – but if you are looking for something fun to do these holidays we’ve got you covered.
 Check out what’s on offer in your region

 READING LEVEL: GREEN